AmrutaDhage20/JavaDailyPrograms/PracticePrograms/src/EighthJune/READme.md

-Write a Java Program to Get the Size of Collection and Verify that Collection is Empty using ArrayList class.
+Write a Java Program to find the target element using Linear Search.

 Output:
-Size of the collection 3
-Is the ArrayList empty: false
+Element found at index 3